subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 The first workflow focuses on creating a FASTA Database created from RNA-seq data.
 There are two outputs from this workflow, a sequence database consisting of variants and known reference sequences and mapping files containing genomic and variant mapping data.

-## Aligning FASTQ files to the human genome
+## Aligning FASTQ files on the human genome

 The first tool in the workflow is the [HISAT2](http://ccb.jhu.edu/software/hisat) alignment tool.
 It maps next generation sequence reads to the reference genome.
 For running the HISAT2 tools there are two input files a RNA-seq file (.FASTQ) and a reference genome (GTF file format).
 The .gtf (Gene Transfer Format (GTF)) file is obtained from the Ensembl database.
 This tool creates a .bam file.